pH meters

 everyone learns how to do in school.
 It's relatively easy to compare

-your little strip of wet paper with the colors on a chart and work
+your little strip of wet paper with the colors on a chart and figure

 out how acidic or alkaline something is on what's called the